 Dr David Navarro-Alarcon

-David is an Assistant Professor (Robotics) in the Department of Mechanical Engineering of The Hong Kong Polytechnic University, and the Principal Investigator of the ROMI-Lab.
-Before joining PolyU in 2017, he was an Assistant (Research) Professor at the T Stone Robotics Institute from 2015–2017.
+David is an Assistant Professor (Robotics) in the Department of Mechanical Engineering of The Hong Kong Polytechnic University and the Principal Investigator of the ROMI-Lab.
+Before joining PolyU in 2017, he was an Assistant (Research) Professor at the T Stone Robotics Institute in CUHK from 2015–2017.
 His current research interests include perceptual robotics, adaptive behaviour and control theory.
-He received his PhD degree in 2014 from The Chinese University of Hong Kong under the supervision of Prof Liu Yun-hui.
-David is a Member of IEEE (S'06, M'14, SM'19) and of its RAS and SMCS societies.
+He received his PhD degree in 2014 from The Chinese University of Hong Kong under the supervision of Prof Yun-hui Liu.
+David is a Member of IEEE (GS'06, M'14, SM'19) and of its RAS and SMCS societies.

 Maria Victorova joined ROMI-Lab in October 2017 as a PhD student.
 Her research interest is in medical robotics.
 She has research experience in virtual reality for training with haptic feedback, passive hand prosthesis for children, and automation of medical scanning systems.
 Maria received her BSc degree in biomedical engineering from the Bauman Moscow State Technical University and her MSc degree in space systems from the Skolkovo Institute of Science and Technology with a certificate of merit for innovation contribution.
 She had three internships on developing exoskeleton applications, robotics and hand prosthesis assembly and design.
 Currently, she is developing a fully automated robotic system for ultrasound scoliosis assessment.
 Maria is a talented dancer, singer, and occasional master of ceremony.